 Prior to joining RMI in 2017, Sachi gained experience in energy systems and in sustainable development through her education and experience as a Peace Corps Volunteer.
-She earned her Master’s degree from the University of Michigan School of Natural Resources and Environment, where she focused on rural renewable energy systems and development.
-She specifically researched and published on solar minigrid policy and implementation in Uttar Pradesh, India.
-Before returning to graduate school, Sachi worked with Peace Corps Namibia for three years as a math and science education volunteer.
+Her academic research has focused on rural renewable energy systems and development, including publications on solar minigrid policy and implementation in Uttar Pradesh, India.
+Before returning to graduate school, Sachi worked with the U.S. Peace Corps in Namibia for three years as a math and science education volunteer.

-M.S., University of Michigan School of Natural Resources and Environment, dual-track Sustainable Systems & Behavior, Education and Communication (2017)
+M.S., Sustainable Systems and Behavior, Education, & Communication, University of Michigan School of Natural Resources and Environment

 B.A., Physics, Grinnell College